 If you would like to request books, DVDs, or other media from the NSCAD library and VRC collections (including material available at other Novanet libraries), please email Jan Fralic-Brown with your requests.
 If you need to have items purchased for your class reserves, please email Rebecca Young with those requests.
 If you need help creating links to, or uploading, readings to your Brightspace class, please check our Syllabus Service page.
 Reserves are normally processed in the order in which they arrive at the library.

 Reserve Circulation and Availability

-Books and individual copies of articles and chapters on reserve are normally available for 3 hours use in library and 1 hour use outside the library, but loan periods may be changed upon request.
+Books are normally available for 3 hours use in library and 1 hour use outside the library, but loan periods may be changed upon request.
 Copying of these materials is permitted provided you follow fair dealing copying procedures.
 DVDs are usually available for 24 hour loan.